megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 This operation will return a MinioObject instance related to the camelKey object in `mycamelbucket` bucket.

--   GetObjectRange: this operation gets a single object range in a specific bucket
+-   `GetObjectRange`: this operation gets a single object range in a specific bucket

 <!-- -->